-Crowns are restorations that are used to improve a tooth's shape and/or strengthen a tooth.
+Crowns are restorations that are used to improve a tooth's shape, aesthetics, and strength.
 Crowns are most often used for teeth that are broken, worn, have portions damaged by tooth decay, or have been determined by the dentist to be too compromised to be restored with another filling.

 Crowns or "caps" are either cemented or bonded onto an existing tooth; they usually fully cover the portion of the tooth above the gumline.
 In effect, the crown becomes the tooth's new outer surface.
 Crowns can be made of porcelain, metal, or both.
 Porcelain crowns are most often preferred because they mimic the translucency of natural teeth and are very strong.